alexzanderr/rust-typeracer/todo/IDEAS.md

 - [ ] when using CI; there is a dependency cacher for github actions to not install all dependecies at every CI action

-- [ ] create a typeracer-proc-macro crate inside this workspace

 - [ ] add progress bar for showing how much text is left to type

 - [ ] use another linker and more stuff from that article to improve compile time speed